Arcola Energy to lead consortium for delivery of Scotland’s first hydrogen-powered train

 By working on the development of Scotland’s first hydrogen train, Arcola Energy and the consortium will support the country’s target to achieve net-zero emissions by 2035.

-Credit: Arcola Energy - Pictured: Michael Matheson with Dr. Ben Todd and a 314 Class electric train.
+Credit: Arcola Energy - Pictured: Scotland’s Transport Secretary, Michael Matheson, with Dr. Ben Todd and a 314 Class electric train.

 Scottish Enterprise, Transport Scotland and the Hydrogen Accelerator – which is based at the University of St Andrews – have appointed Arcola Energy and a consortium of industry-leaders in hydrogen fuel cell integration, rail engineering and functional safety to deliver Scotland’s first hydrogen-powered train.
 A key objective of the project is to create opportunities for the Scottish rail supply chain through skills development and the industrialisation of the technology.